Wrap Up – Better Safety for Bicycle Helmets

 In other news, there was a lot of mention of the Virginia Tech Studies on Football Helmets and how that rating system is fundamentally changing how they are being made.
 (Search it out and read about it.
 It’s good stuff.)
 A few of the manufacturers I spoke with had high hopes that this kind of thing can happen in the bicycle world too.
 I agree!
 Yet only 6D said they are willing to jump in full throttle.
 Others seem like they are waiting for a push into it.
 Turns out that a lot of the 6D technology and improvements come from learning from football and motorcycle helmets anyway.

 I also had a great conversation with Smith.
 We talked about Koroyd and how they are looking at many different variations for optimization.
 I am impressed by the story of experimenting their way into the current configurations, and also where they see opportunities for greater safety.
-They too come from a broad background of various helmet applications — mostly snow.
+They also come to bicycle helmets from a broad background of various helmet applications — mostly ski and snowboard.

 Smith also shared some of their vision for the future.
 I hope they can do it.
 (I’m not at liberty to share that.
 Sorry.)
 Yet, I mention it because the only folks that were willing to even share the fact that they have a vision for improving safety were Smith and 6D.
 Oh, and another small Startup group that was showing something they hope to one day produce.
 I wish them the best of luck.